-Brookside Charter School implements Leadership Notebooks in the Leader in Me^{$^{\text{\tiny{IM}}}$} process.
-Students set goals using their notebooks, giving students ownership of their own goals communicates that they are leaders of their education.
+Brookside Charter School implements Leadership Notebooks in the Leader in Me^{T} process.
+Students set goals using their notebooks; giving students ownership of their own goals communicates that they are leaders of their education.
 Students learn how to track and interpret data to meet their goals and develop action steps for success.
+In Middle School, these notebooks are in digital form.

-For more information, see www.theleaderinme.org.
+For more information, see www.leaderinme.com.